 Saliva samples allow us to confirm infection in a matter of hours.
 However, logistics is an issue.
 Transport from the site of sample collection to the testing laboratory will affect the time taken to get results.

 The FDA granted emergency use authorization for people to collect saliva or nasal swab specimens in their homes in November 2020.
 You can conduct your test at home and get results within a matter of 30 minutes.
 Arrange a virtual session with your healthcare provider to ascertain if home testing is right for you.
-You can get same day results COVID testing in Houston at the Ascent ER in Houston.
+You can get same day results covid evaluation in Houston at the Ascent ER in Houston.